 The thigh is a popular option as well to self-administer a vitamin B12 injection.
 Pinch a layer of skin with your thumb and index finger, which should be about an inch and a half apart from each other, in the front area of the thigh.
 Inject the shot into this pinched layer.

 You can use the side or back of your upper arm for a subcutaneous injection.
 This may be easier when using the help of another person.
 Pinch a thick layer of skin on the upper side of your arm and inject the needle at the appropriate angle into this pinched skin.

 Follow the same instructions for Loading the Syringe and Preparing the Injection Site as outlined earlier.

 Subcutaneous B12 injections are an alternative to intramuscular shots and may be a less painful method for some patients, although they are less common.
 A subcutaneous injection uses a shorter needle to inject the B12 solution into the tissue layer between the skin and muscle, but it may be a slower absorption rate than other methods of administration.
 The best method depends on you, your need, and your comfort level with B12 shots and the subcutaneous method may be the most useful, safe, and convenient way for you.

 Subcutaneous injections are administered into fat under the skin, so instead of the needle going in at a 90-degree angle, the subcutaneous injection angle is at 45 degrees so that it pierces the skin but not the muscle tissue.
-The angle of the shot does depend on how much fat you have under your skin, so please consult with a trusted healthcare professional to determine what angle is best for you.
+The angle of the shot does depend on how much fat you have under your skin, so please consult with a trusted healthcare professional like the staff of Invigor Medical to determine what angle is best for you.